jxjj/exd-project-boilerplate/README.md

 7. `npm install && bower install` to install npm and bower dependencies such as browserify, gulp, etc.

 Your project is now ready for code

+## Scripted setup
+See [new-project.sh](https://gist.github.com/johnsojr/034a7141a6dac1b288f4) for a script to setup new projects.
+Note: You will need to setup a github token for this to work.

 ## Important gulp commands